Abu Fanous: Folklore

 In local Arabic folklore, Abu Fanous is described as a jinn, an Islamic and Arabic supernatural being, that lures people into remote areas of the desert and then disappears, leaving the travellers to get lost and die.
 According to oral accounts, travellers are advised to not at all approach the light and instead recite Ayat ul-Kursi or the Adhan to get away from it, based on a hadith of the prophet Muhammad from Jabir ibn Abdullah about ghilan.

 Popular culture

 The phenomenon was depicted as a painting in 2023 by Saudi artist Aziz Jamal, conveying its effect by using eyes appearing in the darkness.
-There is also a popular Roblox game associated with Abu Fanous called Lost in the desert (مفقود في الصحراء) and a Steam game, directly called Abu Fanous.

 Reported sightings

-There have always been sightings of Abu Fanous and cases of travellers getting lost in the Arabic desert, such as one traveller being pursued by it in his car, until reaching the city of Qaisumah, after which the light disappeared.
+There have always been sightings of Abu Fanous and cases of travelers getting lost in the Arabian desert, such as one traveller being pursued by it in his car, until reaching the city of Qaisumah, after which the light disappeared.
 No clear scientific explanation has yet been gathered for this phenomenon, while there are theories such as natural gases escaping from the Earth's crust and igniting upon contact with air, creating a glowing light.